PaddlePaddle/PaddleNLP/applications/information_extraction/taskflow_doc_en.md

 <a name="24"></a>

-#### 2.4 Input Description
+#### 2.4 Input Format

-- input format

-For document information extraction, UIE-X supports image paths, http image links, and base64 input forms, and supports image and PDF document formats.
-In a dict `text` indicates text input and `doc` refer to the document input.
+For document information extraction, UIE-X supports image paths, http image links, base64 input form, and image and PDF document formats.
+In the input dict, `text` indicates text input and `doc` refer to the document input.

 ```python
 [